-As for the correlation between the parent's attitude and the child's approach to eating, a study examined the quality of family relationships as protective factors of Eating Disorders had shown that by increasing the values from the parents’ caring style scale the probability for subjects to fall into the high risk group decreases (Lampis et al., 2014).
+Regarding the correlation between the parents’ attitude and children’s approach to eating, a study that examined the quality of family relationships as protective factors against eating disorders found that by increasing the values from the parents’ caring style scale the probability for subjects to fall into the high-risk group decreases (Lampis et al., 2014).
 In addition, women who scored highly on the Invalidating Childhood Environments scale had greater levels of eating disturbance (Mountford et al., 2007).
-Regarding the relationship with the mother, a review study (Sherkow et al., 2009) claimed that the child examines and internalizes the behavior of the eating disordered mother.
-The children in the study showed behavior that perfectly mimics the defense mechanisms and pathological symptoms of the mother.
+Regarding the relationship with the mother, a review study (Sherkow et al., 2009) claimed that children examine and internalize the behaviors of a mother with eating disorders.
+The children in the study exhibited behavior mimicking the defense mechanisms and pathological symptoms of the mother.
 The researchers concluded that children's eating behavior is the result of an interaction between innate pre-dispositions and environmental influences, the latter producing a secondary transmission of the eating disorder (Sherkow et al., 2009).
 Hostile-dependent conflicts and ambivalent struggles for autonomy from the mother may persist life-long in women and are all too easily acted out via abnormal control of food intake and body shape (Beattie, 1988).
-Relatedly, young adolescent with BED reported significantly higher levels of perceived maternal criticism, emotional over involvement, and lower levels of perceived warmth than controls (Schmidt et al., 2015).
-To the best of our knowledge no study to date examined the correlations between mother's empathy and intrusiveness in early childhood and the addiction to binge eating among adult women.
+Similarly, young adolescents with BED reported significantly higher levels of perceived maternal criticism, emotional over-involvement, and lower levels of perceived warmth than was reported by the control group (Schmidt et al., 2015).
+To the best of our knowledge, no study to date examined the correlations between mother’s empathy and intrusiveness in early childhood and addiction to binge eating among adult women.

-As to the specific influence of the father's attitude on pathological eating behavior, a study

-(Pace et al., 2012) on 233 female college-age students suggested that binge eating symptoms tended to be lower among those who reported higher levels of father’s care during childhood.
-Gonçalves, et al (2019) found the role of father’s invalidation in the EDs spectrum to be highly significant.
+As to the specific influence of the father's attitude on pathological eating behavior, Pace et al. (2012) surveyed 233 female college-age students and found that binge eating symptoms tended to be lower among those who reported higher levels of father’s care during childhood.
+Gonçalves et al. (2019) found the role of father’s invalidation in the BEDs spectrum to be highly significant.
 Participants who perceived their fathers as invalidating presented higher eating psychopathology and difficulties in the experience of intimate relationships.
-The authors noted that eating pathology that seems to emerge in the context of childhood paternal invalidation may be understood as an inadequate strategy to regulate emotions such as fear of abandonment and anxiety (Gonçalves et al., 2019).
+Eating pathology that seems to emerge in the context of childhood paternal invalidation may be understood as an inadequate strategy to regulate emotions such as fear of abandonment and anxiety (Gonçalves et al., 2019).

-The model of negative emotions as mediators between childhood maltreatment latter substance and alcohol use disorders was extensively researched (Shin et al., 2019; Wolff et al., 2016).
-Emotion dysregulation was found to be a potential mechanism underlying the relationship between early emotional and physical maltreatment and the development of latter SUDs and alcohol use.
+The model of negative emotions as mediators between childhood maltreatment and subsequent substance and alcohol use disorders was extensively researched (Shin et al., 2019; Wolff et al., 2016).
+Emotion dysregulation was found to be a potential mechanism underlying the relationship between early emotional and physical maltreatment and the development of later substance and alcohol abuse.

-The current study
+Methods

-The novelty of this study, as mentioned, is in being the first to integrate the Escape Theory from Negative Emotions (Heatherton & Baumeister, 1991) and the addiction component of BED.
+The novelty of this study, as mentioned, is in being the first to integrate the escape theory from negative emotions (Heatherton & Baumeister, 1991) and the addiction component of BED.
 The combined examination of positive and negative emotions in this context is also innovative.

-Through this integration, we offer a new perspective on women's mental state and mental ability to cope with ego-threatening stressors that generate negative emotions in the hopes of identifying relevant points of intervention for women who binge eat.
-We hypothesized (H1; H2; H3) that negative and positive emotions mediate the association between Early Childhood Relationships with the Mother and Father (level of empathy and level of intrusiveness) and binge eating addiction.
+Through this integration, we offer a new perspective on women's mental state and ability to cope with ego-threatening stressors that generate negative emotions in the hopes of identifying relevant points of intervention for women who binge eat.
+We hypothesized (H1; H2; H3) that negative and positive emotions mediate the association between early childhood relationships with the mother and father (level of empathy and level of intrusiveness) and binge eating addiction.

-Mediation models testing the escape theory of binge eating using Early childhood mother's empathy, Early childhood mother's intrusiveness, Early childhood father's empathy, Early childhood father's intrusiveness
+Mediation models test the escape theory of binge eating using: Early Childhood Mother's Empathy (ECME), Early Childhood Mother's Intrusiveness (ECMI), Early Childhood Father's Empathy (ECFE), and Early Childhood Father's Intrusiveness (ECFI).

 Hypotheses 1

 Hypotheses 2